Students from all academic disciplines

 - Background check, as explained on the Social Work application website.
 (Any applicant with a felony involving moral terpitude will not be admitted to the program.
 Prospective applicants with any felony background may be asked to provide additional information to be considered for admittance.
 An applicant may be denied admittance if such background would mean the applicant is unable to be licensed as a social worker in Idaho.)

 - Proof of academic achievement.
 A four-year baccalaureate degree from a regionally accredited college or university is a prerequisite for admission to the Northwest Nazarene University Graduate Social Work program.
 A minimum cumulative GPA of 2.75 is expected with a GPA of 3.0 or higher in the applicant's major field of study.
-Students with an overall GPA lower than 2.75 may be considered for admission provided that the GPA from the junior and senior years of their baccalaureate program is 3.0 or higher.
+Students with a cumulative GPA lower than 2.75 may be considered for admission provided that the GPA from the junior and senior years of their baccalaureate program is 3.0 or higher.
 (Note: Prospective students who do not meet the GPA requirement for admission may be asked to provide additional information to be considered for admittance.)

 - Evidence of having successfully completed (grade of C or higher) a minimum of 21 semester credits from the following liberal arts areas: psychology, sociology, ecology, political science, law, economics, business, statistics, research, and oral or written communication.